ON THIS PAGE: You will learn about the different treatments doctors use for children with medulloblastoma. Use the menu to see other pages.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away after treatment is finished.

-The medications used to treat a brain tumor are continually being evaluated.
-Talking with your child’s doctor is often the best way to learn about the medications prescribed for you/your child, their purpose, and their potential side effects or interactions with other medications.
-It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
-Herbs, supplements, and other drugs can interact with medications to treat the tumor.
+The medications used to treat medulloblastoma are continually being evaluated.
+Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
+It is also important to let your doctor know if your child is taking any other prescription or over-the-counter medications or supplements.
+Herbs, supplements, and other drugs can interact with medications to treat the tumor, causing unwanted side effects or reduced effectiveness.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Learn more about the basics of chemotherapy.

 A bone marrow transplant may be used for children with recurrent medulloblastoma, which means the tumor has returned after treatment (see below).
 A bone marrow transplant is a medical procedure in which bone marrow that contains tumor cells is replaced by highly specialized cells.
 These cells, called hematopoietic stem cells, develop into healthy bone marrow.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 This procedure is also called a stem cell transplant or a hematopoietic stem cell transplant.